 Tharoor, Shashi.
 (2013).
 Pax Indica: India and the World of the Twenty-first Century.
 UK: Penguin.

-PSC -CE 304 (A): WORKING OF DEMOCRACY IN INDIA

-Introduction: This paper deals with concepts and different dimensions of democratic governance highlighting the major debates in the contemporary India.
+PSC -CE 304 (A): WORKING OF DEMOCRACY IN INDIA Introduction: This paper deals with concepts and different dimensions of democratic governance highlighting the major debates in the contemporary India.
 There is a need to understand the importance of the concept of governance in the context of a globalizing world, environment, administration, development.
 The essence of governance is explored through the various good governance initiatives introduced in India.

-Learning Objectives: To introduce students

-- i. to different dimensions of democratic governance - ii. to major debates on governance in the contemporary times iii. to the concept of governance in the context of a globalizing world iv. to good governance practices in India i.
+Learning Objectives: To introduce students - i. to different dimensions of democratic governance - ii. to major debates on governance in the contemporary times iii. to the concept of governance in the context of a globalizing world iv. to good governance practices in India Expected Outcomes: Students will be able to:

+i.
 Understand different dimensions of governance in the context of Globalization ii.
-Understand good governance practices in India

-Unit-I: Democracy: A Historical Overview, Democracy and its Types.
+Understand good governance practices in India Unit-I: Democracy: A Historical Overview, Democracy and its Types.
 Unit-II: Democracy in India: Origin and Growth; Major Democratic Institutions.

-Unit-III: Grass-roots Democracy: Rural Local Self-Governments: Structure, Functions and Finances

-Unit-IV: Grass-roots Democracy: Urban Local Self-Governments: Structure, Functions, and Finances.
+Unit-III: Grass-roots Democracy: Rural Local Self-Governments: Structure, Functions and Finances Unit-IV: Grass-roots Democracy: Urban Local Self-Governments: Structure, Functions, and Finances.
 Unit-V: Democracy in India: Performance, Issues and Challenges.

-Bakshi, P.M.(2015), "The Constitution of India", Delhi: Universal Law Publishing Co.
+Reading List: Bakshi, P.M.(2015), -The Constitution of Indial, Delhi: Universal Law Publishing Co.
 Pvt.
-Ltd.

-Fadia, B.L.(2011), "Indian Government and Politics", Agra: Sahitya Bhawan Publications.
+Ltd. Fadia, B.L.(2011), -Indian Government and Politics, Agra: Sahitya Bhawan Publications.
 F.Frankel, Zoya Hasan, R.Bhargava and B.Arora (ed.), Transforming India: Social and Political Dynamics of Democracy.
 Rajni Kothari, Rethinking Democracy, Hyderabad: Orient Longman, 2005.
 Atul Kohli (ed.), The Success of India's Democracy, Cambridge University Press, Cambridge, 2001.
 L.Rudolph and S.Rudolph, Explaining Indian Democracy: A Fifty-year Perspective, 1956-2006, Vol.2.
 Jayal, Niraja Gopal.
 The Oxford Companion to Politics in India.
 New Delhi: Oxford University Press, 2011.
 Kapur, Devesh, et.al.
 Rethinking Public Institutions in India.
-New Delhi: Oxford University Press, 2017

-Austin, Granville (1999), Working A Democratic Constitution: A History of the Indian Experience, Delhi: OUP.

-PSC -CE 304 (B): POLITICAL SOCIOLOGY: ISSUES AND CONCEPTS

-Introduction: Politics and society are intertwined with each other and are inseparable.
+New Delhi: Oxford University Press, 2017 Austin, Granville (1999), Working A Democratic Constitution: A History of the Indian Experience, Delhi: OUP.
+PSC -CE 304 (B): POLITICAL SOCIOLOGY: ISSUES AND CONCEPTS Introduction: Politics and society are intertwined with each other and are inseparable.
 The paper seeks to explore both the institutional and non-institutional dimensions of politics by discussing various non-institutional and socio-political processes that inform and influence politics.
 Objectives: The paper seeks to:

-- i.
-Sensitize students about the informal and non-institutional processes of politics and their role and functions. - ii.
-Provide an in-depth understanding of various concepts and approaches to the study of Political Sociology i.
+i.
+Sensitize students about the informal and non-institutional processes of politics and their role and functions.

+ii.
+Provide an in-depth understanding of various concepts and approaches to the study of

+Political Sociology

+Learning outcomes:

+i.
 The students will be able to understand and explain the social context within which politics as a process operates and their influence on each other.